pongasoft/emscripten-glfw/docs/Usage.md

 ## Fullscreen support

-GLFW has a concept of fullscreen window.
+GLFW has a concept of a fullscreen window.
 This is quite tricky for this implementation due to the restrictions imposed by browsers to go fullscreen.
 Historically, emscripten has offered a way to do it from javascript by the means of a function that gets added automatically to the `Module` called `requestFullscreen`.

 This implementation adds another javascript function `Module.glfwRequestFullscreen(target, lockPointer, resizeCanvas)`